Configuring Dynamic RADIUS with Azure to Support WPA2-Enterprise

 11. Click Create.
 The Getting Started wizard typically takes 60-90 seconds to create the profile.

-An Identity Provider (IDP) is the system that proves a user’s or device’s identity.
-Creating an IDP in SecureW2 tells the Cloud Connector system how to connect to your Azure user database, verify user credentials, and issue certificates.
+A Core Provider is the system that proves a user’s or device’s identity.
+Creating a core provider in SecureW2 tells the Cloud Connector system how to connect to your Azure user database, verify user credentials, and issue certificates.

-During the authentication process, identity lookup validates that a user is active within the organization by checking the identifying information against the existing users in the Identity Provider.
+During the authentication process, identity lookup validates that a user is active within the organization by checking the identifying information against the existing users in the Core Provider.

-To create a Core Platform, perform the following steps:
+To create an Entra ID Signal Source, perform the following steps:

 2. Click Add.

-5. From the Type drop-down list, select Azure Identity Lookup.
+5. From the Type drop-down list, select Entra ID.

 7. The page refreshes and displays the Configuration, Attribute Mapping, and Groups tabs.